juliusHuelsmann/i3-WorkspaceGrid/README.md

 - observable time consumption for switching workspaces.
 - works as supposed, but might be a little bit confusing due to missing visual feedback.
+- In case the workspaces are named, the naming is to be inserted into the configuration of this script, too.

 #### TBD
 - write and read configuration